 The fair value of the contingent consideration was measured by applying a probability weighted discounted cash flow model based on significant inputs not observable in the market (Level 3 inputs).
 Key assumptions include a discount rate of 4.6% and expected future value of payments of \$15.3 million.
 The \$15.3 million of expected future payments was calculated using a probability weighted EBITDA assessment with the highest probability associated with rogenSi achieving the targeted EBITDA for each earn-out year.

 As of the acquisition date, the fair value of the contingent consideration was approximately \$14.5 million.
-During the fourth quarter of 2014, the Company recorded a fair value adjustment of the contingent consideration of \$0.5 million based on revised estimates noting higher probability of exceeding the EBITDA targets (see Note 10).
-As of December 31, 2014, the fair value of the contingent consideration was \$15.2 million, of which \$6.4 million and \$8.8 million were included in Other accrued expenses and Other long-term liabilities in the accompanying Consolidated Balance Sheets, respectively.
+During the fourth quarter of 2014, the third quarter of 2015, and the fourth quarter of 2015, the Company recorded fair value adjustments of the contingent consideration of \$0.5 million, \$0.8 million, and \$(0.3) million, respectively, based on revised estimates noting higher or lower probability of exceeding the EBITDA targets (see Note 9).
+As of December 31, 2015, the fair value of the contingent consideration was \$9.8 million, of which \$5.7 million and \$4.1 million were included in Other accrued expenses and Other long-term liabilities in the accompanying Consolidated Balance Sheets, respectively.

-The following summarizes the preliminary estimated fair values of the identifiable assets acquired and liabilities assumed as of the acquisition date (in thousands):
+The following summarizes the fair values of the identifiable assets acquired and liabilities assumed as of the acquisition date (in thousands):